bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Mostly Clear
+- Clear
-- 77% humidity
+- 83% humidity
-- 12 mph wind
+- 14 mph wind
-- 15% cloud cover
+- 0% cloud cover
 - 28 AQI 🟩
-- About 6.3 inches of snow on the ground
+- About 5.9 inches of snow on the ground
-- 0.37 inches of rain and 0.01 inches of snow expected in the next 48 hours
+- 0.29 inches of rain and 0.01 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>